learnbyexample/learn_gnused/gnu_sed.md

 ## Conditional AND

-Next up, constructing AND conditional using dot metacharacter and quantifiers.
+Next up, constructing AND conditional using the dot metacharacter and quantifiers.

 ```bash
 # match 'Error' followed by zero or more characters followed by 'valid'